saturneric/GpgFrontend-Manual/src/content/docs/appendix/system-requirement.md

   order: 1
 ---

-The following are mainly the recommended system requirements for running GpgFrontend.
-However, these are not strict requirements, and the application may run smoothly on lower-spec machines.
+These are the recommended requirements for running GpgFrontend.
+They are not strict; the app may run fine on weaker machines too.

 ## Hardware

 For smooth operation, we recommend:

-- RAM: 2 GB for basic desktop environments;
+- RAM: 2 GB or more
-- Disk: 200 MB free for the Application itself, plus additional space for GnuPG and user data;
+- Disk: 200 MB free for the app itself, plus space for GnuPG and your data
-- CPU: Dual-core processor or better for general use;
+- CPU: a dual-core processor or better

 ## OS

-- Windows 10 or later (Windows 7 possible with the Qt5 version, but not recommended)
+- Windows 10 or later (Windows 7 can work with the separate Qt5 build, but it is not recommended)
-- macOS 15 or later
+- macOS 15 or later, on both Intel and Apple Silicon
-- Ubuntu 22.04 or later
+- Ubuntu 22.04 or later, or a comparable Linux distribution, on both x86_64 and arm64

 > Note: Only 64-bit machines are supported.

 ## GnuPG

-- Minimum 2.2.0 (but some features may not work properly)
-- Recommended 2.4.0+
+- Minimum 2.2.0.
+Versions below 2.1.0 are refused at startup, and some features need newer versions than 2.2.0.
+- Recommended: 2.4.0 or later.
+- On Windows, the official packages already include a recent GnuPG, so there is nothing extra to install.

+Since v2.2, the app also ships a second, built-in engine (rPGP).
+If GnuPG is missing or too old, the app still starts and works through rPGP, but the features that depend on GnuPG, such as smart cards, stay unavailable until a working GnuPG is found.

 ## Optional on Linux